heratyian/software-development-lessons/lessons/css.md

 </div>
 ```

-## Multiple classes

-You can still use them individually elsewhere, too, which helps maintain consistency:
+- You can still use them individually elsewhere, too, which helps maintain consistency:

 ```css
 .medium-border {